freya117/freya1919.github.io/_projects/where-to-return.md

 - Flexible community spaces that can host cultural events and ceremonies
 - Educational components that highlight cultural relationships with death and remembrance

-{% include gallery caption="WHERE TO RETURN design concept" %}

 ## Cultural Significance

 The design specifically addresses cultural identity through: